Problem Solution Presentation Structure [A Guide]

 3. Present the Solution

 Now that your audience is fully engaged and perhaps slightly anxious, it’s time to present the solution.
-Transition smoothly from the problem to the solution by using a bridge statement like, “But don’t worry; there’s a way out of this retail crisis!”
+Transition smoothly from the problem slide to the solution slide by using a bridge statement like, “But don’t worry; there’s a way out of this retail crisis!”

 Example: Introduce your solution by saying, “We’ve developed an innovative loyalty program that not only brings customers back but also gets them excited to spend more.”
 The key here is to keep the enthusiasm high.